fluidattacks/makes-example/README.md

 }
 ```

-Notice that it uses the `searchPaths.source`
+Notice that it uses `searchPaths.source`
 for loading the API environment
 previously described.
 The linter needs this environment to